PSA Submission Tiers — Pricing and Turnaround Compared

 Detailed explanation

 PSA prices grading by declared value because higher-value cards carry higher liability if lost or damaged.
 The tier you select must match the card's market value — under-declaring is a violation of submission terms and can void grading guarantees.
-Roughly, PSA's 2026 ladder is: Bulk ($15/card, 65+ business day wait, value ceiling $499); Value ($25/card, 45-day, $499 ceiling); Regular ($75/card, 20-day, $1,499 ceiling); Express ($150/card, 10-day, $2,499 ceiling); Super Express ($300/card, 5-day, $4,999 ceiling); Walkthrough ($600+/card, 1-2 day, no ceiling).
+Roughly, PSA's 2026 ladder (after the early-2026 fee increase) is: Value Bulk ($25/card, ~95 business day wait, value ceiling $499, Collector's Club required); Value ($30/card, ~75-day, $499 ceiling); Value Max ($65/card, ~30-day, $999 ceiling); Regular ($80/card, ~20-day, $1,499 ceiling); Express ($150/card, ~15-day, $2,499 ceiling); Super Express ($300/card, ~7-day, $4,999 ceiling); Walkthrough ($600+/card, ~7-day, $10,000 ceiling).
 BGS and CGC publish parallel ladders with slightly different price points.

-The submission-tier decision compounds for collectors with multiple cards: 100 modern cards at Bulk = $1,500 in grading fees plus shipping and insurance.
+The submission-tier decision compounds for collectors with multiple cards: 100 modern cards at Value Bulk = $2,500 in grading fees plus shipping and insurance.
 The same 100 cards at Express = $15,000.
 The math forces a pre-screen step — most collectors won't submit a card unless the post-grade resale value exceeds the grading fee by 3x or more.

 Common misconception: faster tiers grade more strictly.
 They do not — PSA's published rubric is the same across all tiers.
 What changes is queue position and insurance ceiling.